 A more demure neighbour was this Black-tailed (or Swamp) Wallaby Wallabia bicolor, which brought its pouch joey while it browsed on Pittosporum foliage by the camp but didn't even ask for, let alone steal, our food.

+Black-tailed Wallabies are interesting in having no close relatives among the kangaroos.
 They tend to be browsers (ie on leaves of bushes and trees) rather than grazers (on grass leaves).

 One morning early I was walking to the lighthouse when I nearly collided with another stroller who suddenly emerged from a tunnel in the heath, which doubtless led to a burrow, without paying due attention to oncoming traffic.

-Common Wombats Vombatus ursinus are indeed common around here where the sandy soils
+Common Wombats Vombatus ursinus are indeed common around here where the sandy soils are ideal for burrow construction, but aren't often encountered during the day.

-Off the shore to the left of the headland lookout beyond the lighthouse a regular feature is a gathering of Australian Fur Seals Arctocephalus pusillus, said to be young males, just lolling in the swell.
+Off the shore to the left of the headland lookout beyond the lighthouse a regular feature is a gathering of Australian Fur Seals

-these cold waters, but it seems that after vigorous pursuits of fish underwater the body
+The extended flippers are apparently acting as heat dispersers.
+This may seem odd in these cold waters, but it seems that after vigorous pursuits of fish underwater the body can overheat due to the thick layer of insulating fat.

 After the last post, one anonymous reader predicted that I would discuss both shearwater and Humpback Whale migrations here.
 See above re the shearwaters, but I'll leave the whales for now.
 All along the east coast they move north to the tropics in winter to breed, then return towards the Antarctic in spring.
 The lighthouse area is a good place to watch them go by, though I've not been there at the right time to see them here.